marko-knoebl/slides/sections/python-data-science-6-neural-networks-with-keras/11-tensorflow-and-keras-en.md

 # TensorFlow and Keras

-## TensorFlow and Keras
+## TensorFlow

+_TensorFlow_:

-_TensorFlow_: neural network library developed by Google
+- neural network library developed by Google
+- based on tensors (multi-dimensional arrays) and array multiplication

+## Keras

 _Keras_: Python API for _TensorFlow_, has been integrated into _TensorFlow_